boufni95/GeneralPlatform/README.md

 The employee can search for jobs and apply to them This is powered by a Firebase real time database.

-### The style is made with Material-UI but it is kust a placeholder
+### The style is made with Material-UI but it is just a placeholder